 China is known as a low-cost manufacturing location but it’s far from the only option for manufacturers seeking to become more competitive.

 As this comparison of manufacturing in Mexico vs China has shown, the US’s southern neighbor has the edge in several areas.

-Of the proven strategies to start manufacturing in Mexico the route that works best for many companies is partnering with a Manufacturing Services and Shelter company.
+Of the proven strategies to start manufacturing in Mexico the route that works best for many companies is partnering with a Manufacturing Services company.